Traffic Safety Testing

 Other Drug Impairment

-Drivers in Wisconsin are prohibited from operating while they are impaired by drugs, irrespective of whether the drugs are illicit, over-the-counter, or taken as prescribed by a doctor.
+Drivers in Wisconsin are prohibited from operating while they are impaired by drugs, regardless if the drugs are illicit, over-the-counter, or taken as prescribed by a doctor.
 Consequently, specimens testing positive for drugs other than alcohol require individualized interpretation.

 Zero Tolerance for Illicit Drugs